VIFF Review: ‘Jumbo’ is a sweet film about love and acceptance

 Noémie Merlant stars as Jeanne, a socially awkward young woman who works night shifts as a guard and cleaner at an amusement park.
 She is the polar opposite of her mother, Margarette (Emmanuelle Bercot), who embarrasses her with big shows of affection and a nickname that the young boys she works with can’t help but make fun of.

 Margarette, of course, fails to understand.
 Bercot is similarly captivating in her role as the mother.
 She just wants her daughter to be normal and is fighting against the woman she is growing up to be.
-This is the primary relationship in the film; the push and pull between a mother who thinks she knows what’s best and a daughter who just wants to be free to be herself.
+This is the primary relationship in the film: the push-and-pull between a mother who thinks she knows what’s best and a daughter who just wants to be free to be herself.

 It’s not exactly a subtle metaphor for the queer experience, but it is an effective one.
-I imagine there will be a whole community of LGBTQ+ people who find a connection with this film as a reflection of their experience or of the experience that they wish they had.
+I imagine there will be a whole community of LGBTQ+ people who find a connection with this film as a reflection of their experience or the experience they wish they had.

 Emmanuelle Bercot and Noémie Merlant, Jumbo